 On the flip side, you must acknowledge that every surgery carries with it an inherent or potential risk to the patient and a certain degree of pain and discomfort; this one is no exception.
 Although very rare, some of the most commonly occurring complications in newborn undergoing this include minor bleeding and infection.

 With regards to the easing of pain and discomfort, it is common for the doctors to provide the newborn with local anesthesia in the form of a topical cream (for applying on the foreskin of the penis) or an injection.
 In some instances, pacifiers dipped in sugar may also do the trick.

-Post-surgery and for a period of at least 7-10 days onwards, you will have to be very cautious with the concerned area and aim to keep it clean and hygienic at all times, by regularly changing the bandage on the affected area (if there is one), lubricating the head of the penis with petroleum jelly, cleaning it with warm water and avoiding the use of baby wipes or any similar substance, which may irritate or inflame the newborn’s sensitive skin.
+Post-surgery and for a period of at least 7-10 days onward, you will have to be very cautious with the concerned area and aim to keep it clean and hygienic at all times, by regularly changing the bandage on the affected area (if there is one), lubricating the head of the penis with petroleum jelly, cleaning it with warm water and avoiding the use of baby wipes or any similar substance, which may irritate or inflame the newborn’s sensitive skin.

 Return to Baby Health section.

-Return from Circumcision to Homepage.
+Return from Homepage.

 New!
 CommentsHave something to say about what you just read?
 Leave me a comment in the box below :)